 We recommend you start with a shorter fasting period to get your body used to not eating.
 But we know what you’re thinking — if I can’t eat for such a long period of time, I’m going to be starving.
 That actually isn’t the case.
 One of the main benefits of going paleo or keto is the stabilization of blood glucose levels and regulation of your main hunger hormone, ghrelin.
 When on a ketogenic diet, or a lower-carb diet in general, the fat consumed is metabolized into ketones by the liver, which suppresses your hunger via several metabolic pathways.
 When our blood sugar doesn’t spike and ghrelin release is regulated, cravings start to disappear and we are able to abstain from food for longer periods of time without getting any nasty side effects like headaches, irritability, and mood swings.

-If we haven’t sparked your interesting in giving fasting a try yet, here are a few more reasons why you should:
+If we haven’t sparked your interest in giving fasting a try yet, here are a few more reasons why you should:

 1.It’s a great tool to lose stubborn fat.